dlemire60/using-word/UsingWord.md

 functions specific to the selected object, such as cropping and recoloring for pictures, or inserting and deleting rows and columns for tables.
-Some object types actually have multiple ribbons: tables have both Design and Layout ribbons (which is why they’re Contextual Tab Sets (plural)).
+Some object types actually have multiple ribbons: tables have both Design and Layout ribbons (which is why they’re Contextual Tab Set_s_ (plural)).

 The ribbon can be hidden by clicking the little caret symbol at the